For educational and research purposes only, not investment advice.

 Each agent renders into the UI the moment they finish writing.
 You watch the debate build.
 A phase progress strip shows which phase is running and how many agents have spoken.
 A running cost meter shows token spend tick up.

-When the portfolio manager writes the final call, a decision card materialises beneath the transcript with the action, the confidence, and a one-paragraph rationale.
+When the portfolio manager finishes, a committee assessment materialises beneath the transcript with the stance, the conviction, the thesis strengths, and a one-paragraph rationale.
 You can copy the entire transcript as Markdown, or replay it later from the History page.

-If you've configured webhooks, the decision is also pushed to your endpoint of choice (Telegram, Slack, Discord, or your own JSON receiver with HMAC verification) the moment it lands.
+If you've configured webhooks, the assessment is also pushed to your endpoint of choice (Telegram, Slack, Discord, or your own JSON receiver with HMAC verification) the moment it lands.

 honest about ai